Limited-Time Offer: 18 Compelling Examples + How To Copy Them

 Surprisingly, the participants valued the cookies in the near-empty jar as more desirable, despite the jars containing the same cookies reinforcing one of the oldest marketers’ tricks.

-Not every visitor is going to buy from your eCommerce store, notwithstanding how compelling the offer is.
+Not every visitor is going to buy from your eCommerce store, no matter how compelling the offer is.

 A study found that close to 70% will add products to the cart and disappear without checking out.
 At 86 percent, mobile shoppers have a higher cart abandonment rate, which poses a huge problem considering that people are shopping on mobile more than ever.